-We recorded \$5.5 million of collaboration revenue in connection with our Collaboration Agreement with Teva in the year ended December 31, 2011, as compared to \$13.6 million in the year ended December 31, 2010.
-At December 31, 2011, an aggregate of \$18.3 million of the upfront collaboration payment was included in the balance sheet line items Current Deferred Collaboration Revenue, which we are recognizing as we incur direct and indirect development costs under the Collaboration Agreement.
-As the direct and indirect costs associated with the Clinical Development plan are incurred and the associated revenue is recognized, the Current Deferred Collaboration Revenue balance is reduced.
-Management currently expects that all remaining Current Deferred Collaboration Revenue will be recognized as Collaboration Revenue by the fourth quarter of 2012.
-Further, we are eligible to receive payments of up to \$370 million upon the achievement of developmental and commercial milestones set forth in the Collaboration Agreement.
-At present, we are unable to predict the timing or likelihood of such milestone payments, although we do not expect to receive any milestone payments from Teva in the year ending December 31, 2012.
+We recorded \$20.1 million of collaboration revenue in connection with our Collaboration Agreement with Teva in the year ended December 31, 2012, as compared to \$5.5 million in the year ended December 31, 2011.
+At December 31, 2012, the \$30 million upfront collaboration payment was fully expended resulting in a Current Deferred Collaboration Revenue balance of zero.
+Teva is required to fund all additional expenses under the Amended Clinical Development Plan.
+We are eligible to receive payments of up to \$370 million upon the achievement of developmental and commercial milestones set forth in the Collaboration Agreement.
+At present, we are unable to predict the timing or likelihood of such milestone payments, although we did not receive any payments from Teva resulting from the achievement of developmental or commercial milestones set forth in the Collaboration Agreement.
+At present, we are unable to predict the timing or likelihood of such milestone payments, although we did not receive any payments from Teva resulting from the achievement of developmental or commercial milestones or royalties in 2012, and we do not expect to receive any such payments from Teva in 2013.
 Moreover, Isis has disclosed in its Securities and Exchange Commission, or SEC, filings that it is entitled to receive 30% of the up to \$370 million in milestone payments we may receive from Teva as part of the Collaboration Agreement.
 We disagree with their assessment but believe there may be some lesser payment obligation.
 See Note 4 of Notes to Consolidated Financial Statements included elsewhere in this Annual Report on Form 10-K for further details on our collaboration with Teva.